girisagar46/girisagar46.github.io/content/articles/getting_started_with_pelican_part1.md

     $ git push origin source

-Now, you are working on the `source` branch.
+You are now working on the `source` branch.

 ## Setup Pelican
-Now, let's start with installing Pelican at the first place.
-Pelican, Pelican plugins and Pelican themes are dependent on different python modules and installing them one by one is a pain in the butt.
-Hence, for simplicity, create a new file called `requirements.txt`.
-Open that file in a `notepad` or `gedit` and paste these lines given below and save it:
+Let's start with installing Pelican at the first place.
+Pelican, Pelican-Plugins and Pelican-Themes are dependent on different python modules and installing them one by one is a pain in the butt.
+Hence, for the simplicity, create a new file called `requirements.txt`.

+Open `requirements.txt` file in a `notepad` or `gedit` and paste the lines given below and save it.

     appdirs==1.4.0
     beautifulsoup4==4.5.1